Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 [Demo Link](https://chigozie0706.github.io/ceAffairs/)

-## Section1 : Building our Smart Contract using Solidity
+## Section 1: Building Our Smart Contract Using Solidity

 In this section, we will build our smart contract for the blockchain using Solidity.
-Before going into details we need to be on the Remix IDE.
-Click [here](http://remix.ethereum.org/) to navigate to Remix.
+Before going into details, navigate to [Remix IDE](http://remix.ethereum.org/) in your browser.

 This is a preview of the Remix IDE: